5 key steps to enhance workplace policy compliance

 Use reporting to track success

-Using automated notifications to remind people to either start a new employee attestation process or send them another reminder, as well as targeting to ensure these go to the right groups, makes the employee attestation process far more efficient.
-These features are all hard-baked into Xoralia’s policy management solution.
+Employees are busy.
+Using automated notifications to remind people to either start a new employee attestation process or send them another reminder helps drive adoption.
+Here audience targeting also ensure reminders only to go the right groups, making the employee attestation process far more efficient.
+These features are all hard baked into Xoralia’s policy management solution.

 Use quizzes

-Of course, employee attestation doesn’t’ guarantee compliance.
+Of course, employee attestation doesn’t completely guarantee compliance.
 In Xoralia we also include a feature for employees to have to answer questions about a policy to show that they have actually read it.
-This is another feature that is helping to drive policy compliance.
+Content owners can create a custom quiz or select standard questions.
+This popular feature helps to embed understanding and also shows regulators that you are going the extra mile to drive compliance.

 Policy compliance isn’t a one-time effort.
 It needs to be ongoing and truly sustainable; several factors can help make this happen.